Pranesh1221/JavaScript-Coding-Practice/README.md

 **Answer:**

-`eval` evaluates codes that's passed as a string.
-If it's an expression, like in this case, it evaluates the expression.
+`eval` evaluates codes that\'s passed as a string.
+If it\'s an expression, like in this case, it evaluates the expression.
 The expression is `10 * 10 + 5`.
 This returns the number `105`.

 </details>